Wiccan (character): King in Black: Wiccan and Hulkling

-After the events of Empyre, the Shi'ar empire offer Teddy and Billy, the newly crowned emperor and court wizard, the gift of a honeymoon on the empire's private beaches of the planet Little Chandilar, complete with a complimentary champagne-dispensing robot.
-The newlyweds, along with Teddy's personal security (Kree Accuser Lauri-ell), agree to this and prepare for their vacation.
-However, just as they begin to settle in, the planet is attacked by the symbiote dragons of Knull.
-Wiccan and Hulkling quickly spring into action to fight off the horde so that Lauri-ell can lead the civilians to an escape on the Kree/Skrull Alliance's ship.
-While searching the hangar, Lauri-ell finds a Kree ship landing but discovers that it is piloted by more symbiotes.
-After defeating the dragons, Billy and Teddy attempt to gain some time to themselves, but are interrupted by Lauri-ell, followed by the symbiotes.
+After the events of Empyre, the Shi'ar offer Teddy and Billy a honeymoon on the planet Little Chandilar with a complimentary champagne-dispensing robot.
+The newlyweds, along with Lauri-Ell, agree to this and prepare for their vacation.
+However, just as they begin to settle in, the planet is attacked by symbiote dragons.
+Wiccan and Hulkling quickly spring into action to fight off the horde so that Lauri-Ell can evacuate civilians.
+While searching the hangar, Lauri-Ell finds a Kree ship landing but discovers that it is piloted by more symbiotes.
+After defeating the dragons, Billy and Teddy attempt to gain some time to themselves, but are interrupted by Lauri-Ell, followed by the symbiotes.
 A short battle ensues, resulting in a collapsed corridor with Teddy stuck alone on one side with the symbiotes.
 He tells the others to leave him and begin the evacuation, then proceeds to attempt to hold the symbiotes off.
-They overpower him and begin to win, but he is soon saved by the friendly Champaign robot's flamethrower.
-The flames cause the symbiotes to recoil and reveal that they are controlling the bodies of Kree soldiers.
+They overpower him and begin to win, but he is saved by the champagne robot.
+Its flamethrowers cause the symbiotes to recoil and reveal that they are controlling Kree soldiers.

-Wiccan then arrives with the Alliance's ship to save Teddy, and Wiccan uses the spell "Iwanttorepelthedarkness," providing the two with magical costumes made of light, which repel the symbiotes completely.
+Wiccan then arrives with the Alliance's ship to save Teddy, and Wiccan summons magical costumes made of light that repel the symbiotes.
 Hulkling then stabilizes the Kree soldiers using his Star-Sword, and the two bring them aboard the ship.
-Wiccan then uses much of his remaining magical energy to send a message to the civilians, telling them to board the nearest ship and follow the Alliance's, but the ships are soon surrounded by another swarm of symbiote dragons, blocking their exit.
+Wiccan then uses much of his remaining magic to send a message to the civilians, telling them to board the nearest ship and follow the Alliance's, but the ships are surrounded by more symbiote dragons, blocking their exit.
 Teddy risks his life by leaving the ship and flying in front to repel the dragons and lead the fleet to safety, and he succeeds.
-Twelve hours later, Billy, Teddy, and Lauri-ell arrive safely at the Alliance's main flagship, and the newlyweds are finally given the time alone that they need.
+Twelve hours later, Billy, Teddy, and Lauri-Ell arrive at the Alliance's main flagship.